PacoteJS/pacote/packages/ffetch/README.md

 and returns a `Promise` with its parsed payload.

-As an example, you might want to use this to include response headers in the response, or parse binary responses:
+As an example, you might want to use this to include response headers in the result, or parse binary responses:

 ```typescript
 import { createFetch } from '@pacote/ffetch'